 Follow Emma on Twitter @DrEmmaKatz

-Katz, Emma (in preparation, expected summer 2020) Coercive Control: Children's and Mothers' Experiences of Harm and Recovery, New York, Oxford University Press.
+Katz, Emma (in preparation) Coercive Control in Children's and Mothers' Lives, New York, Oxford University Press.